jing968/Tyro-QE/README.md

 # Usage

-1. npm install to install the only package required to run the test.
+1. If for some reason node module is missing, run `npm install` to install package.
-2. Run `node index.js` at the root directory
+2. Run `node index.js` at the root directory to start up the test script.

 ## File Structures